audioxide/data/data/posts/20180328-reviews-jack-white-boarding-house-reach.md

 author: Andrew

 review: >-
   I don’t have any significant issues with *Boarding House Reach*.
-I like the leftfield nature of it for the majority.
+I like the leftfield nature of it for the most part.
 I think some tracks, notably “Over and Over and Over”, are definite stonkers.
 And while I can see why “Corporation” or “Ice Station Zebra” might rub someone up the wrong way, they come across in my ears as groovy jams.

   That said, jams on record often don’t do a lot for me, and combined with the slightly quirkier tracks and interludes like the former half of “Everything You’ve Ever Learned” and “Ezmerelda Steals the Show”, there’s a fair portion of this album that just doesn’t click.
 I don’t find anything in this tracklist terrible, and I commend Jack White for not retreading better-trodden paths.
 Across the 44-minute play time, there are a whirlwind of ideas that do regularly hit the spot too, but the aforementioned ‘jam’ quality to some tracks does mean progression can falter once things are in full swing, and for those that hover around the five-minute mark that can be more of an issue.

   I don’t see myself returning to this for the full ride, but there’s enough here for me to return for something.
 What I’d probably hope for in a future release would be some of the quirk with more progression added in for good measure.
 With so many promising starting points, it’s been a real shame to not click with this more.

 tracks:
   - Over and Over and Over